-What to Pack for an afternoon hike
+What to pack for a warm weather afternoon hike

 In a previous post, we discussed the joys of going on a hiking adventure while on vacation.
 In that article, we briefly touched upon what you should pack for your experience.
 For this article, we have curated an excellent checklist of things you should have on hand when planning your next hiking adventure.